Property Transfer Taxes

 The next cost is the Specific Business tax.
 This is where the actual price become important as the business tax is based on 3.3% over the sales value or appraised value, whichever is higher.
 This business tax is paid by the seller.
 If you are buying a condo in Thailand the property developer will pay the business tax during the transfer process.
 Note that the calculation is done as follows – (The 3% business tax PLUS a municipal tax of 10% on the amount of the specific business tax which is 0.3% or 3.3% in total.)

 Stamp Duty is also payable of 0.5% of the value of the property.
-This tax is also payable by the seller and you will need to speak to a lawyer about how and where these transfer duties get paid.
-As you can see that the transfer duty in Thailand is a bit more complex than standard conveyancing fees in the West.
+This tax is also payable by the seller and you will need to speak to a lawyer about this.
+How and where these transfer duties get paid.
+As you can see that the transfer duty in Thailand.
+Is a bit more complex than standard conveyancing fees in the West.
 Note however that stamp duty is exempt if there is Specific Business Tax being charged.
 See the article on this website about the specific business tax during a property transfer.